A Full Evening of Entertainment

 I quickly went around to the tables and found each member of the bridal party and asked them to line up with their partner.
 (You can see this happening on the video.)

 Thank goodness they were all in the room and no one was in the bathroom.
-Once I had them lined up and in the ready position, I could make the announcement.

 They indeed did join the wedding couple on the dance floor.
-It was easy to then invite all guests to join them which they did.
+It was easy to then invite all guests to join them… which they did.

 The first dance was completed and a spirited hora followed with nearly everyone in participation.
 A successful grand entrance, first dance and hora!